jpthiele/dealii-Wiki/deal.II-in-Spack.md

       openmpi@1.8.8%gcc@6.2.0: /opt/openmpi-1.8.8
     buildable: False
 ```
-In order to make sure that `1.8.8` version of `openmpi` and not the most recent one (i.e. `2.0.2`) is used to build packages, we specified conretization preferences with `version: [1.8.8]`.
+In order to make sure that we use to build packages `1.8.8` version of `openmpi` and not the most recent one (i.e. `2.0.2`), we specified conretization preferences with `version: [1.8.8]`.

-One can also specify which packages should be used to provide `mpi`, `blas/lapack` and also prefered compilers:
+One can also specify which packages should be used to provide `mpi`, `blas/lapack` as well as prefered compilers:
 ```
 packages:
   all: